Last updated 13 September 2025

 - mental capacity; if one party did not understand the contract and the other party was aware of the lack of understanding.
 It is often difficult to show that the other party was aware of the lack of understanding

-- the contract was unconscionable because one party took advantage of the other party’s disability
+- the contract was unconscionable because one party took advantage of the other party’s special disadvantage

 - it was for an illegal purpose